MooersLab/writing-log-odt/README.md

 # writing-log-odt: Writing Log for Open Office

-Version 0.3 of the writing log is divided into four sections: project intiation; daily entries; future additions and tangents; and Guidelines, checklists, protocols, and helpful.
+Version 0.3 of the writing log is divided into four sections:

+- project intiation
+- daily entries
+- future additions and tangents
+- Guidelines, checklists, protocols, and helpful tips

 ## Project intiation